Prthik7/netflix_sql_project/README.md

 group by 1,2)as t1
 where ranking=1

---List All Movies Released in a Specific Year (e.g., 2020) select * from netflix where type='Movie'and release_year=2020;
+3)List All Movies Released in a Specific Year (e.g., 2020) select * from netflix where type='Movie'and release_year=2020;

---Find the Top 5 Countries with the Most Content on Netflix select unnest(string_to_array(country,','))as new_country, count(show_id) as total_content
+4)Find the Top 5 Countries with the Most Content on Netflix select unnest(string_to_array(country,','))as new_country, count(show_id) as total_content